ryantsui1109/eaf_web_en-old/docs/magisk.md

 3. Copy the Patched img to your PC
 4. Flash it into the boot partiton

-## Method 2
+## Method 2 (third-party recovery only)
-1. Download Magisk APK
+1. Download Magisk APK to PC
-2. Put your device into recovery or sideload mode (third-party recovery only)
+2. Put your device into recovery or sideload mode
 3. Switch to Recovery page, use "Sideload flashable zip" but select the downloaded magisk.apk

 ## Method 3 (for Samsung devices running official OS)